Although teeth are hard and strong, they can still be weakened or damaged due to:

 - Everyday wear and tear

-A crown is like a helmet for your head, but a helmet for your tooth.
+A dental crown is like a helmet for your head, but a helmet for your tooth.
 It helps strengthen and protect the damaged tooth and prevent it from suffering further damage.
 This could help give the tooth a much longer life-span.
 A crown cannot decay and is very difficult to stain, which means that it will remain similar colour throughout its life-time.
 It also helps to improve appearance, chewing ability and maintains the natural bite.

 Types of Crown?